Developing an Open-Source Framework for Quantitative Simulation of Blood Flow and Tissue Motion for Ultrafast Doppler Ultrasound: Introduction

-To address these needs, we propose the \emph{3D-Fully Quantitative Flow} (3D-FQFlow), a novel framework that accurately simulates vascular hemodynamics and tissue motion with high fidelity.
-This framework provides both anatomical and physiological realism through a coupled physical modeling approach, thereby enabling quantitative evaluation of ultrasound flow imaging methods.
-3D-FQFlow is released as an open-source MATLAB toolbox, available at \url{https://github.com/FortuneOU/3D-FQFlow}.
-Detailed installation and usage instructions are provided in the accompanying repository documentation.
+In this work, we propose the 3D-Fully Quantitative Flow (3D-FQFlow), a novel framework that uniquely integrates multiple physical modeling approaches, as well as optimized simulation and reconstruction algorithms, aiming to accurately simulate vascular hemodynamics and tissue motion with high fidelity.
+To better serve for uPDI society, 3D- FQFlow is released as an open-source MATLAB toolbox, available at \url{https://github.com/FortuneOU/3D-FQFlow}.